Clustering

 cluster(::PopData, method::Function; matrixtype::Symbol, kwargs...)

-A convenience wrapper to perform clustering on a PopData
+A convenience wrapper to perform clustering on a PopData object determined by a designated method.
+The

 chosen method must also be supplied with the appropriate keyword arguments for that method.
 For more information on